 If you are in-between sizes, either size will fit.
 However, most folks size down to avoid having to contend with greater fabric overlap in the front and a longer secondary strap.
 If your weight fluctuates up and down, it's better to size up.

 Those with spinal anomalies may not be able to use the belt.
-Back-A-Line's anatomic lumbar pad trains your back to assume a neutral lumbar lordosis.
+The Back-A-Line anatomic lumbar pad trains your back to assume a neutral lumbar lordosis.
 In order to be effective, your spine must be flexible enough to shape itself to the lumbar pad.
-If your spinal is inflexible or has a structural deformity, the Back-A-Line may be uncomfortable and ineffective.
+If your spinal is inflexible or has a structural deformity, the Back-A-Line belt may be uncomfortable and ineffective.
 There is no harm in trying.
 It cannot hurt you.
 The worst thing that can happen is that it may not help.

 If you are not sure of the fit, remember that Back-A-Line offers a 30-Day Satisfaction Guarantee.
 So go ahead and give it a try!